oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

 The algorithm uses a GZIP-compatible Limpel-Ziv 77 (LZ77) algorithm for data de-duplication and a GZIP-compatible Static Huffman algorithm for bit reduction.
 The implementation includes three FPGA accelerated tasks (LZ77, Static Huffman and CRC).

 The FPGA implementation of the algorithm enables either one or two independent GZIP compute engines to operate in parallel on the FPGA.
 The available FPGA resources constrain the number of engines.
 By default, the design is parameterized to create a single engine when the design is compiled to target Intel® PAC with Intel Arria® 10 GX FPGA.
-Two engines are created when compiling for Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA), a larger device.
+Two engines are created when compiling for Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.

 This reference design contains two variants: "High Bandwidth" and "Low-Latency."
 The High Bandwidth variant maximizes system throughput without regard for latency.
 It transfers input/output SYCL Buffers to FPGA-attached DDR.
 The kernel then operates on these buffers.